Diversity, Equity & Inclusion (DEI) Initiatives

-Group CEO Message on Diversity Initiatives
+Group CEO Message on DEI Initiatives

-Group CEO Message on Diversity Initiatives
+Group CEO Message on DEI Initiatives

 Active Participation of Diverse Human Resources

-Cosmo Energy Group’s Human Resources Policy
+Cosmo Energy Group Human Resources Policy

 Percentage of women in new graduates hired

-Percentage of managerial positions held by women Percentage of managerial positions held by women
+Percentage of managerial positions held by women

 Notes:

-1. The target covers core employees of Cosmo Oil Co., Ltd., and includes employees seconded outside the company.
+*The target covers core employees of Cosmo Oil Co., Ltd., and includes employees seconded outside the company.

 Childcare Handbook